 "She went the way of the rest of your followers," Harry said.
 His face was set in a stoic mask as he stared back, unafraid, into the eyes of one of the most dangerous wizards to ever live.
 "You're the only one left."

 The expected anger never came.
 Instead, Voldemort was uncharacteristically silent for a moment as he looked at Harry.
 The pair sized each other up from across the room.
-They had been in this same scenario countless times before, the setting always different, the allies around them varied, but the result always the same—neither could manage to touch the other.
+They had been in this same scenario countless times before, the setting always different, the allies around them varied, but the result always the same—neither could manage to kill the other.
 But now, in this remote little monastery, it felt like something was finally going to give.

 Harry noticed with a start that the glowing remnant of his spell was still stuck to the tip of Voldemort's wand, like a drop of dew on a blade of grass.
-Voldemort noticed his gaze and a gleeful smile twisted across his cruel features.
+Voldemort saw his gaze and a gleeful smile twisted across his cruel features.

-He watched as the 'dough' shifted, turning into a stream of clay sludge, that slowly slipped off the pew and coiled on the ground.
+Harry watched as the 'dough' shifted, turning into a stream of clay sludge, that slowly slipped off the pew and coiled on the ground.
 The two muggles groaned as their bonds tugged at them.
 It rose and twisted in the air as if being shaped by the invisible hands of a giant, its slightly roiling texture spilling down on itself before surging back up into the pulsing mass.

 It was already half-formed into a humanoid shape, and the clay continued swirling as its features become increasingly defined.
 Harry stared in mounting horror as the shape slowly revealed itself.
 Black hair sprouted out from the top of the clay figure and curled around a familiar green-eyed face.
 Skinny tendrils of clay slowly extended from around its eyes and hardened into shining metal, a lightning bolt pattern carving itself onto the homunculus's forehead.